maks-rafalko/maks-rafalko.github.io/source/_posts/symfony-tests-performance.md

 Functional tests are very powerful, as they not just test independent _unit_ of code, but test how things work together.
 For example, if you are testing API endpoints, you can test the whole flow of your application: from `Request` to `Response`.

-However, testing every single condition and line of code only by functional tests is expensive, as it requires too many of slow tests.
+However, testing every single condition and line of code only by functional tests is expensive, as it requires too many slow tests.

 Imagine, we have an API endpoint for getting Order details: `GET /orders/{id}`.
 And the following business rules should apply: